 Important: The Pass/No Pass option is currently available on myRAM Portal, you can access this under your Student Portal.
 You can also submit a Pass/No Pass Grading Request form to the Registration Center at firstname.lastname@example.org, please be advised processing may take a few days.

-Fall full-term Courses: Feb 16, 2023.
-For short term course deadlines please refer to Important Dates for Short Term Courses.
+For full-term and short term courses deadlines: please refer to Important Dates for Short Term Courses.

 Please note that not all courses offer a Pass/No Pass grading option.

 If you have a question about the deadline for pass/no pass of a particular course, please contact us at email@example.com.